sculptures • permaculture • primitive technology • kayaking • links • index • about

 The clothes you bring for camp wear depends on the locale, weather, time of year and whether or not you’re wearing a drysuit and have a sleeping bag that’s wearable.

 In the hottest of trips, I will bring nothing more than what I wear inside my kayak.
 Typically though, I’ll bring a pair of synthetic shorts that I slip on once to camp.
 By the time the temps have cooled down in the evening, my wet river clothes are usaully dry enough to don again.
 Or, if I wore my drysuit, I already have dry clothes that were worn under.
-If these clothes aren’t warm enough, I just put on my hybrid sleeping bag (Rock Wren or Linelite).
+If these clothes aren’t warm enough, I just put on my hybrid Linelite sleeping bag.
 Further still, I can wear my poncho under the sleeping bag (as shown in photo on right) or over if it's sprinkling.

-It may not seem like much but the above has served me well in a variety of early spring to early fall conditions (I'll pack a microfleece top and bottom in colder conditions).
+It may not seem like much but the above has served me well in a variety of environments and temps.
 It's a highly versatile and systematic approach that allows me to keep my load light and compact.
-The hybrid sleeping bag has been key.

 Rain protection

 Although rain suits are nice, they are not overly versatile.
 Ponchos on the otherhand have many uses.
 Besides being rainwear, a poncho can be used as a ground cloth; shelter for hanging river clothes under on a rainy night; extra shelter vestibule space; a dry area for cooking in the rain (if set high enough); changing pad; and if it’s brightly colored, a signaling device (notice how bright this red poncho is).
 I take a poncho every time.
-Depending on the conditions, it'll be a 7 oz sil-nylon Equinox Terrapin or generic .99 cent 1 oz plastic poncho as shown in above photo.
+Depending on the conditions, it'll be a 3.6 oz homemade cuben fiber job, or generic .99 cent 1 oz plastic poncho as shown in above photo (translucent orange under sleeping bag).